 Michael Hall III is a trial lawyer who believes in the simple premise that the practice of law should be used to help others and to do what's right.

 Michael has received statewide recognition as a result of having secured some of the most significant and precedent-setting damages recoveries in the state of Minnesota.
 His $10.5 million dollar verdict, obtained in March 2011 and reported in the Minneapolis StarTribune and the St. Cloud Times, is the largest jury verdict ever recorded in Stearns County Minnesota (Minnesota’s Seventh Judicial District - St. Cloud, MN).
 Further, Michael’s $798,000.00 verdict, obtained in August 2012, has been recognized as one of the largest whiplash injury verdicts in Minnesota state history.
-The landmark verdict, obtained in August 2012 in Minnesota's 10th Judicial District, set a high-water mark for future damages in such cases.
-More recently, on February 2, 2015, Michael set a new record, securing a verdict of $865,660.00 in a whiplash and low back injury case.
+The landmark verdict, obtained in in Minnesota's 10th Judicial District, set a high-water mark for future damages in such cases.
+More recently, on February 2, 2015, Michael set a new record, securing a verdict of $865,660.00 in a neck and low back auto-injury case.
 This verdict, obtained in the Hennepin County Government Center in downtown Minneapolis, has been recognized by peers in the legal community as again having raised the bar in such cases.
 A short list including other recent results is set forth below:

 Recent results - Michael Hall, III: